teodragovic/teodragovic.github.io/posts/2021-08-18-whitespace-and-line-wrapping-in-jsx.md

 2. We applied spacing visually but not in markup.
 This means when we resize the screen to smaller viewport word `at` and mail address would try to stay together in a single line and it would by default overflow before breaking into a new line.

+3. Words that render together in markup will be read together by assistive technologies.

 ### Using non-breaking space

 ```jsx